BharathwajManoharan/MedTourEasy_Internship/README.md

 # American Sign Language (ASL) Letter Classification

 American Sign Language (ASL) is the primary language used by many deaf individuals in North America, and it is also used by hard-of-hearing and hearing individuals.
 This project aims to build a convolutional neural network (CNN) to classify images of ASL letters.
-The CNN will be trained to recognize individual letters, which can be a first step towards developing a sign language translation system.
+The CNN will be trained to recognize individual letters, which can be a first step toward developing a sign language translation system.

 ## Dataset